 David Guetta thinks that Miami is “the sexiest city in the world”.
 Could be that everybody in Miami is using l-carnosine.

-Recommended L-Carnosine dosage in 1,000 mg per day.
+Recommended L-Carnosine dosage is up to 1,000 mg per day.

 As lipofuscin builds up over time, and this process is accelerated when using l-carnosine, it can interfere with proper organ and cellular functions.

-Both DMAE and ALCAR help flush lipofuscin from your brain and body.
-So stack your daily dose of 1,000 mg of l-carnosine with DMAE and ALCAR at their recommended doses.
+You can also try adding DMAE with CDP-Choline and ALCAR which helps flush lipofuscin from your brain and body.
+So stack your daily dose of 1,000 mg of L-Carnosine with CDP-Choline, DMAE and ALCAR at their recommended doses.

 L-Carnosine is water-soluble so you don’t need to take it with a meal, or healthy fat like some nootropics.

 Carnosine is considered an extremely non-toxic and safe.
 High doses can cause insomnia.
 And L-Carnosine can cause a stimulant effect.
 So take your 2nd dose before evening.

 L-Carnosine comes in powder, capsule, tablet and liquid form.

 Most major supplement manufacturers offer 500 mg tablets or capsules.